 Evidence that Tesla had started working on the feature soon after that was found by hacker @greentheonly, but it was still in an incomplete state.

 If you’re unfamiliar, waypoints allow you to enter multiple destinations into your navigation.
 This feature has been implemented in numerous GPS software solutions for many years, but has yet to make an appearance in Tesla’s navigation software, which only allows you to enter in one destination.

 Plaid Track Mode

 Musk also mentioned Track Mode for the new Model S Plaid.
-The feature is already available for the Performance variants of both the Model 3 and Model Y, so it only makes sense that it comes to Tesla’s flagship vehicle.
+The feature is already available for the Model 3 Performance, so it only makes sense that it comes to Tesla’s flagship vehicle.